-Admission to the AQUAVET® I , II, and III courses, and to the research program, is competitive and based primarily on a review of application materials submitted.
+Admission to the AQUAVET® I and II courses, and to the research program, is competitive and based primarily on a review of application materials submitted.
 Decisions are made by a committee from the sponsoring institution, in consultation with faculty from each applicant's school.
 The decisions represent the committee's assessments of each applicant's ability to make use of the opportunity, as indicated by academic performance, previous experience in related fields, purpose and goals, and general qualifications.
 The potential contribution of the student to the future development of the field of aquatic veterinary medicine will be among the factors considered by the admissions committee.

 Cornell University is an equal opportunity, affirmative action educator and admits students of any race, color, sex, religion, and national and ethnic origin, and students who may be handicapped or disabled.

 Tuition and other costs attendant on participation in the AQUAVET® courses are determined on an annual basis and reflect current operating expenses.
 Every effort is made to keep tuition and fees as low as possible.
 Stipends allotted to those persons who are selected for the summer research program are also determined annually according to available funds.